 - Optional – Lemon juice squeezed over the cabbage steaks right before serving can add a nice bright acidic touch.

-Finally, roast for 45-60 minutes.
+⭐ Finally, roast for until edges are caramelized and becoming crispy.
 Cooking time will depend on thickness of your cabbage steaks, and how caramelized you like them.

 What Is Cabbage Steak

 Cabbage steak is a thick slice of cabbage cooked to enhance caramelization for flavor.
 Although the word “steak” is usually applied to meats, here it is defining more the shape and heartiness of the dish.

 What Kind Of Cabbage Is Best For Cabbage Steak

 Any kind of cabbage works for cabbage steak!
 Green is the go-to, but how pretty would a slice of red cabbage be?